-What are the main types of pain associated with Parkinson's?
+There are 5 main types of pain in Parkinson's:

 This is the most common type of pain people with Parkinson's experience.